-Whether you’re comparing medical schools that you have been accepted to, preparing for an interview, or wanting to learn more about Tufts med school, this keep reading!
+Whether you’re comparing medical schools that you have been accepted to, preparing for an interview, or wanting to learn more about Harvard med school, this keep reading!

+How to get into Harvard Medical School?
+One important aspect is to submit a stellar Harvard Medical School secondary application.
 There are several application pathways you can pursue while applying to HMS.
 There’s the “Pathways” program, or the more “traditional” medical school.
 There is also the Health Sciences and Technology (HST) program, which is a collaboration between MIT & Harvard.
-Finally, you can apply as MD/PhD to either the Pathways or the HST program
+Finally, you can apply as MD/PhD to either the Pathways or the HST program.

 Harvard Medical School MD Program – Pathways